 2. Improves Metabolism

-Medicine & Science in Sports & Medicine “A 45-minute vigorous exercise bout increases metabolic rate for 14 hours” View Source in the morning may increase your metabolic rate for the rest of the day, according to one study.
+45 minutes of vigorous exercise Medicine & Science in Sports & Medicine “A 45-minute vigorous exercise bout increases metabolic rate for 14 hours” View Source in the morning may increase your metabolic rate for the rest of the day, according to one study.
 This study was small (just 10 subjects) and done on men between the ages of 22-23.
 So—grain of salt.

 In my own experiment, I noticed that I felt hungrier and ate a bit more than usual during the 30 days of my running challenge, but didn’t gain any weight.
 This reminded me of my days as a college swimmer and how hungry that vigorous, almost-daily exercise made me.